benfertig/timestamper/README.md

 Once you have downloaded the correct Miniconda installer for your Windows computer, run the installer to install Python through Miniconda.

 ### Running from source on Windows
-Download this repository to your computer if you have not downloaded it already.<br />
+Download this repository to your computer if you have not done so already.<br />

 Open a new Command Prompt window and navigate to the source code directory.
 Enter the command below, replacing {path_to_repository} with the directory that you have saved this repository to.
 ```